Florida Crappie Fishing

 Crappie are actually a member of the sunfish family and can be found in many Florida lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.

-Crappie Fishing Lakes In Florida
+Crappie Fishing Waters In Florida

 Lake Talquin was home to the Florida state record black crappie.